MiguelYax/git-scm-prompt-theme/README.md

 # git-scm prompt theme

 This is a script that sets the theme for the prompt of the terminal of the git bash users.
-Usually, when we install this tool the terminal it has a default prompt like this:
+Usually, when we install this tool the terminal has a default prompt like this:

 ## Prompt themes
 - blue